jjcmoon/triggergraphs/docs/getting_started.rst

 Basic Concepts
 --------------

-TriggerGraphs is built around several key concepts:
+The triggergraphs library is built around several key concepts:

 **Extensional Database (EDB)**
    The set of base facts in your knowledge base.
 These are the ground truths from which new facts are derived.